 What do you see as the opportunities and challenges represented by the Cloud?

 For the small to mid-size charity especially, it makes it so much easier for remote working and those with multiple offices around the country or around the world.
-Conversely, data integration between applications, although improving, can still be difficult in the Cloud (and off-cloud too, to be fair).
+Conversely, data integration between applications, although integrations are improving, can still be difficult in the Cloud (and off-cloud too, to be fair).

 Looking forward, what are the tech developments that charities should be looking to harness?